Javascript is not enabled.

 • Get Watchdog Alerts for tips on avoiding such scams.

-“Fraud artists are creative,” Rosenworcel noted.
+“Fraud artists are creative,” Rosenworcel said.
 “They find new ways to get us.
 They start a scam, and when it doesn’t yield results, they move on to the next.
 We’ve got to figure out how to make sure regulatory and legislative efforts … keep up to date with the technology.”

 “The one thing I know about any battle is you’ve got to go in with optimism,” the FCC chairwoman told AARP.
 “And so at this point, while everyone is talking about AI and the scary prospects associated with its use in the long term, I want to, in the short term, explore how we can look at it on communications networks.
 It is better than any human being at identifying fraud and junk on networks.
 So let’s put it to use for good.”